So you’re thinking about quitting breastfeeding?

 Pros of breastfeeding

 Breast milk is perfectly balanced for baby.
-Your milk packed with water to keep the hydrated, proteins, essential fatty acids, carbs, minerals and vitamins.
+Your milk is packed with water to keep the hydrated, proteins, essential fatty acids, carbs, minerals and vitamins.

 Breast milk helps to boost your baby’s vulnerable immune system.
 Breastfed babies in general get fewer infections than formula-fed babies.
 Issues such as gut and ear infections are less common in breastfed babies.
 This is because mama passes on antibodies and immune cells through breast milk to baby.